kumarsoma/twitter_text_classification/README.md

 I then created a separate model by implementing **BERT** and achieved F1 score of **0.79**.
 This can be found in the *twitter_text_classification_BERT.ipynb* file

-The *clean_json.txt* contains words with contractions, abbreviations, typos, and special characters.
-In the .ipynb files above, there is a *clean* function in which I read the words from the *clean_json.txt* file to correct them.
+The *clean_json.txt* contains pairs of incorrect and correct words.
+Incorrect words in tweets include contractions, abbreviations, typos, and special characters, and they will be replaced by the corresponding correct words.
+This file was used in the *clean* function in the .ipynb files above.